BAsh2365/F1_Snowflake_Data_Modeling_Project/README.md

 You then develop a plan to find the relevant data.
 You also need to ask the right questions for the business/data stakeholders, such as:

   -  How should the data be formatted for the ML model?
+Can it handle Categorical and Numerical data?
-  -  Can it handle Categorical and Numerical data?
+  -  What does the logical data model look like to you?
   -  What other metrics would you consider?
   -  How granular does the data need to be? (real time? data snapshots?)
   -  What statistical measures are you looking for (average, median, mode, etc.)?
   -  What are the top 5 factors that we will showcase when marketing these projections?